ncsa/GenomicsCortextVarNextflow/README.md

 The largest number of colors of graph to run the node can handle, given kmer size, memory height and memory width.

 This process creates multi-colored deBruijn graph, stacking reference de Bruijn graph with one or more cleaned sample de Bruijn graph(s).
-Thus, the number can range from 2 to N+1 (total number of samples), depending on the memory capability of the node.
+Thus, the number ranges from 2 to N+1 (total number of samples), depending on the memory capability of the node.

 To identify how much memory the process needs, the user can refer to [cortex_var manual](http://cortexassembler.sourceforge.net/cortex_var_user_manual.pdf) page 8.
 However, this repository also provides a script to calculate memory required, `/usefulCalculators/findMemoryRequired.py`.
 For more information, refer to Resource Requirement section [below](#Resource Requirement)